 Speaking of sons-in-law, last week we attended Dan Franklin's graduation, where he received his Master of Divinity (a pretty heady title if you think about it), from Multnomah Biblical Seminary.
 Our daughter Karina put on a gathering at the Franklins' to celebrate Dan's achievement.
 This pic includes Greg and Andrea Moffat and their wonderful kids.

 Two weeks ago our daughter Angela and son-in-law Dan Stump moved, and of all places they moved in just up the street from us!
 The road immediately to the left of their house, not quite in the picture, is our road.
 On my bike, pulling my grandsons in a trailer, it takes less than thirty seconds to get to their place.
 (I will be getting a lot of practice doing this.)
 We're really thankful to have them so close.

 Last Monday we had our annual board meeting.
 (Sorry I don't have any pictures.)
 We have a great board, and we thank God that our ministry has been able to give away 100% of the royalties from my books.
-Since the inception of Eternal Perspective Ministries in 1990, EPM has given over $4.5 million dollars in book royalties to ministries around the world to feed the poor and reach the lost and support all kinds of great ministries, as well as some to help facilitate the giving away of our books to people all over the world.
+Since the inception of Eternal Perspective Ministries in 1990, EPM has given over $4.5 million dollars* in book royalties to ministries around the world to feed the poor and reach the lost and support all kinds of great ministries, as well as some to help facilitate the giving away of our books to people all over the world.
 What a privilege to give God's money back to Him!
 R. G. LeTourneau, inventor of the world's largest earth moving machines, gave away 90% of his income.
-He said, "God shovels it out, and I shovel it back; but God has a bigger shovel."
-(EPM note: through 2012 this number is over six million dollars in book royalties given away.)
+He said, "God shovels it out, and I shovel it back; but God has a bigger shovel." (*EPM note: See our About Us page for current donation total.)